SJtoday City Guide Play Banner

 Bay FC was co-founded by USWNT legends Brandi Chastain, Aly Wagner, Danielle Slaton, and Leslie Osborne in partnership with investment firm Sixth Street in 2023.
 The team played its inaugural season in 2024 and was immediately welcomed by eager fans.

-The team will return to San Jose for their second season in March 2025, and we’ve got a breakdown on what fans can expect this time around.
+The team returned to San Jose for their second season in March 2025.

 Where they play: PayPal Park